 The numbers at the end show the stitch count for the instructions as written (300), then it also shows two other counts if you want to make the scarf in different lengths and .
 When making garments you may see 4 or 5 different numbers at the end of each row.
 Each of these numbers is for a different size.
 Usually it will go (small, medium, large, XL, XXL), so if you’re making a “medium” just make sure your counts are always matching up with the 2nd number from the left.
 The designer should note the sizes beforehand to make it clearer (this is another reason to read the information at the beginning of a pattern).

-If you follow a pattern from a UK designer, you will quickly notice some differences in terms!
+If you are in the US and follow a pattern from a UK designer, you will quickly notice some differences in terms!

 There is no “sc”, but you will see htr and dtr, so what do these mean?